deso-protocol/run/README.md

   to anyone on the internet.
   - If you do this, you must point *two* domains at your node. domain.com *and* api.domain.com.
-  - If you do this, you must replace deso.me with your domain in nginx.dev so that your traffic is routed to core and frontend properly.
+  - If you do this, you must replace deso.run with your domain in nginx.dev so that your traffic is routed to core and frontend properly.
   - If you do this, you *must* add your domain to the Caddyfile.dev's Content-Security-Policy or your site won't work.
 You will need to add two